 Who is the Mahdi?

-The Mahdi is the foretold redeemer of Islam who will come to the Earth before Judgment Day along Jesus, and cleanse the world of injustice.
+In the religion of Islam, the Mahdi is the foretold redeemer who will come to the Earth before Judgment Day along Jesus, and cleanse the world of injustice.
 He is not mentioned in the Quran, only the Hadith.
 There is not uniform belief about when the Mahdi will return and what he will do when he arrives.

 Beliefs about the Mahdi on which most Sunni and Shia agree are that he will be a descendant of Muhammad, he will have the name Muhammad, his return will coincide with the rising of the Antichrist, and there will be a solar eclipse in the month of Ramadan.